What are Loss Runs and How to Get Them – Workers Comp 101

 What if a business had policies with more than one carrier?

 Loss run reports are provided by individual carriers.
-If a business had policies with more than one carrier, they would need to request loss run reports from each carrier individually.
+If a business had policies with more than one carrier, they need to request loss run reports from each carrier individually.

 What does “currently valued” mean?